SHOWING 1 - 1 OF 1 RESULTS

 Holloman AFB and Alamogordo provide a full range of education opportunities from PreK through twelfth grade.
 The Alamogordo Public School (APS) district is the main public district that serves our community.
-There are two schools on base, Holloman Elementary School (K-5) and Holloman Middle School (6-8).
+There are two schools on base, Holloman Elementary School (PK-5) and Holloman Middle School (6-8).
 The school district has a bus system to transport high school students to and from the base.
-Along with the two schools on the installation, APS has 8 elementary schools, 2 middle schools, a traditional high school and an alternative high school in Alamogordo.
+Along with the two schools on the installation, APS has 8 elementary schools, 2 middle schools, a traditional high school, with both an alternative academy and early college academy in Alamogordo.
 In addition to APS, there are several municipal school districts in surrounding communities and 4 private schools in Alamogordo.
 Holloman is home to a robust Homeschooling Community.
 Families that choose to live in the surrounding communities of Tularosa or Cloudcroft will utilize Tularosa or Cloudcroft Municipal Schools.
-Families also have the option of living on White Sands Missile Range (WSMR) and K-6 children will attend White Sands School, which is part of Las Cruces Public Schools.
+Families also have the option of living on White Sands Missile Range (WSMR) and K-8 children will attend White Sands School, which is part of Las Cruces Public Schools.
 Families also have access to Virtual Options un-affiliated with the local area.
 Your family has access to multiple education options, regardless of where you live.

 Alamogordo currently has three accredited private schools.
 Father James B. Hay Catholic School has been in operation since 1955.
 Father Hay offers PreK, Advanced K4, and Elementary School.
 Legacy Christian Academy offers grades K4-12th grade.
 They use both ABEKA and Bob Jones University Press for curriculum.
 Imago Dei Academy is a classical Christian school that offers grades K-12.